falsandtru/pjax-api/gh-pages/docs/apis/util/index.md

 ### .create(url: string, response: Document | PromiseLike\<Document>): FakeXMLHttpRequest

 Create a fake XHR object that doesn't send a request.
+You can also define and use another fake XMLHttpRequest.

 ```ts
 import Pjax, { FakeXMLHttpRequest } from 'pjax-api';